zhiayang/sublime-theme-pretentious-name/README.md

 a sublime-text version of [the vscode theme](https://github.com/zhiayang/vscode-theme-pretentious-name).

 ## how
-copy both the `.tmTheme` files to your packages folder.
+clone the repo (or extract the `.zip`) to your sublime packages folder.